Downfall of Gaia

 Downfall of Gaia are a German extreme metal band formed in 2008 by Dominik Goncalves dos Reis (vocals, guitar) and Anton Lisovoj (vocals, bass).
 Their current lineup is completed by drummer Michael Kadnar and guitarist Peter Wolff.
-Transforming their initial crust punk sound through the incorporation of black metal, doom metal, and post-rock influences, they have released five studio albums.
-The last four albums came out on Metal Blade Records.
+They have released six studio albums, transforming their initial crust punk sound through the incorporation of black metal, doom metal, and post-rock influences.